freebasic/fbfrog/readme.txt

       compilable for all targets.
     * What target-specifics do we really have to handle?
 It's usually just that headers #include certain target-specific headers or different declarations.
+- Enums: must be emitted as Long for 64bit compat:
+	Type Foo As Long (and make enum anonymous)
+	Enum Foo As Long (must be added to FB first)
 - Long Double and other built-in types that FB doesn't have:
     a) just omit, except fields in a struct that is needed
     b) replace with byte array, other dtypes, or custom struct
-- Add option to translate #defines to consts if possible

 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
 - #include stdio.h -> #include crt/stdio.bi, for some known default headers
   (or perhaps let presets do this)

 - Emit list of renamed symbols at top of header

-- Add BOOLDEFINE to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding
+- Add -booldefine to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding

 - parentheses around macro params should be preserved (can use a flag on the AST node)
-- Enums: must be emitted as Long for 64bit compat:
-	Type Foo As Long (and make enum anonymous)
-	Enum Foo As Long (must be added to FB first)
 - Are forward declarations/references handled correctly?
 Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!